-Most programs require graduate-level standardized tests for admissions.
+Some programs require graduate-level standardized tests for admissions.
 On rare occasions, certain programs may request a test score waiver from the Dean of the Graduate School for applicants who are particularly well qualified or who may have extensive experience in their field.
 Please contact the office of your anticipated major to inquire about test waivers.

 The Graduate School determines the minimum GPA requirements for regular admission into masters, specialist, and doctoral programs.
 Your program may require a higher GPA.

 In addition to official transcripts and official test scores, you should be prepared to provide contact information for three individuals who are able to speak to your academic performance.
 (Applicants to the Speech Pathology program will not be required to submit letters of recommendation.
 Applicants to the Political Science master’s programs are only required to submit two letters of recommendation.)
 Most programs require additional supplemental documents as part of the application file.
 You should contact the office that houses your anticipated major for additional information about those materials.